-Tenants compensated for power used by landlord to build tiny home on site
+Dream turns into nightmare: Tenants compensated for power used by landlord to build tiny home on site

 The property manager told the tribunal she advised all at that point to end all direct communication.

-Today, the landlord was ordered to pay $1500 to the tenants for electricity she used from their power circuit – including power used to build a tiny home on site.
+Today, the landlord was ordered to pay $1500 to the tenants for electricity she used from their power supply – including power used to build a tiny home on site.

 There was initial agreement she pay $20 a week to the tenants, but she has paid nothing since January 2021.